 When staging your home for sale, it’s important to create an atmosphere that promotes peace, tranquility, and respite from the hustle and bustle of the outside world.
 You want buyers to linger and visualize the lifestyle they could lead if they lived in a home like yours.
 Yet even in the most beautifully styled house, buyers will run screaming if it’s too hot, smells like an ashtray, or has 4 or 5 cats traipsing about.
-Learn these three surefire triggers that will have potential buyers heading for the hills:
+Learn these three surefire buyer turn-offs that will have folks heading for the hills:

 - Strong smells.
 We all become “nose-blind” to some degree when it comes to the smells in our own homes.
 Cigarette smoke, pet odors, food, and mildew are the most common offenders I find in clients’ homes.
 Eliminate odors completely to avoid distracting buyers.
 You want a buyer thinking “How soon can I move in?” not “How soon can I get out of here and wash this smell out of my hair and clothes?!”

 - Curious about using air fresheners?
 Not always a good idea.
 Read our article on Scents That Sell.